 The Safe Sunscreen Council’s founding in 2017.
 It’s composed of companies who are formulating products specifically to decrease their impact on people and the planet.
 They include All Good, Babo Botanicals, Badger, Kokua Sun Care, Mama Kuleana, Manda, Raw Elements, Raw Love, Sea & Summit and Stream2Sea.

-“Membership in the Safe Sunscreen Council is by invitation only to companies who are committed to not using ingredients that have been shown to harm marine and aquatic ecosystems,” Duell said.
-“And in many cases, they’re a better choice for people—researchers are questioning their use in humans as well as oceans, because they tend to bio-accumulate.”
+“Membership in the Safe Sunscreen Council is by invitation only.
+They are to companies who committed to not using ingredients that show to harm marine and aquatic ecosystems.
+And in many cases, they’re a better choice for people—researchers are questioning their use in humans as well as oceans, because they tend to bio-accumulate.”
+Duell said this.

-Safe Sunscreen Council, http.
+Safe Sunscreen Council, http://safesunscreencouncil.org/.

 This site is protected by wp-copyrightpro.com